About Lane Workforce Partnership

 Training Our Future Workforce

-We fund and deliver programs that provide work-readiness training, work experience, and more to youth/young adults ages 14 – 24 that focus on opportunity youth who are neither working nor in school.
+Lane Workforce Partnership funds and delivers programs that provide work-readiness training, work experience, and more to youth/young adults ages 14 – 24 that focus on opportunity youth who are neither working nor in school.
 The goal is to prepare young adults for high school graduation, post-secondary education, and, ultimately, a career.

 Meet the workforce needs of employers and individuals through partnerships and innovation.